aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Mao_2021_NIPS,
-    author = "Mao, Jiageng and Minzhe, Niu and Jiang, ChenHan and liang, hanxue and Chen, Jingheng and Liang, Xiaodan and Li, Yamin and Ye, Chaoqiang and Zhang, Wei and Li, Zhenguo and Yu, Jie and XU, Chunjing and Xu, Hang", title = "One Million Scenes for Autonomous Driving: ONCE Dataset", booktitle = "NeurIPS",
+    author = "Mao, Jiageng and Minzhe, Niu and Jiang, ChenHan and liang, hanxue and Chen, Jingheng and Liang, Xiaodan and Li, Yamin and Ye, Chaoqiang and Zhang, Wei and Li, Zhenguo and Yu, Jie and XU, Chunjing and Xu, Hang", title = "One Million Scenes for Autonomous Driving: {ONCE} Dataset", booktitle = "NeurIPS",
     year = "2021"
 }